Not all alcohols are created equal in skincare!

-Commonly used fatty alcohols - are non-drying & have emollient and occlusive properties.
+However, commonly used fatty alcohols - are non-drying & have emollient and occlusive properties.
 These are derived from oils and fats, giving your skin moisture.
 For example:

-Cetyl -Extracted from coconut oil, it is an emollient that is included in skin care products to stabilize the formulations or to alter their consistencies.
+Cetyl alcohol is extracted from coconut oil and acts as an emollient that is included in skin care products to stabilize the formulations or to alter their consistencies.

 Cetearyl alcohol is an emulsifying wax that is used to soften thick formulas like skin ointments.
 Derived from natural oils and fats, it is very efficient in stabilizing skin care formulations.

-Oleyl alcohol – Derived from olive oil, beef fat or fish.
+Oleyl alcohol is derived from from olive oil, beef fat or fish.

-Stearyl alcohol – Made from stearic acid, a naturally occurring fatty acid, coconut oil or vegetable fatty acids its used as both an emollient and emulsifier.
-Stearyl alcohol is derived from coconut oil.
-Because it is an emollient as well as an emulsifier, it can be substituted for cetyl alcohol to firm skin care formulations.
+Stearyl alcohol is made from stearic acid, a naturally occurring fatty acid, coconut oil or vegetable fatty acids which is used as both an emollient and emulsifier.

 Most importantly, it is important to find your "trigger" because everyone reacts to different ingredients and products differently.
 Use what works for you and skip products that make your skin dry.